The Reset

 “The more I got to know your brother and his ways.
 The more I understood how different you both are.
 I was happy he shared this with me, and he shouldn’t have.
 But after he did… I knew if it came to it, he wouldn’t be able to make that choice.
 I took it upon me to make sure that load was not just his to carry.
 So in time, I got him to tell me everything.”
 She leaned and grabbed the piece of paper out of Mark’s hand.
 Then pulled out a pen from her breast pocket.
 “Drive.
 You have a flight to catch.”

 Mark was at a loss for words.
-He turned the engine on and got to driving.
+He turned the engine on and the car released the traffic.

 Jennie wrote on the piece of paper with her blue pen, a little messy with the moving car, which resulted obviously different from the elegantly written 1st equation in black ink above hers.